A common claim scenario that insureds deal with after a storm is fallen trees. High winds and saturated ground can create the perfect storm.

 A: Depending on your policy, you may have coverage.
 The basic homeowners policy could pay up to $500 for the removal of any one tree and up to $1,000 for any one loss.
 Unless stated differently in the policy, your homeowners deductible would apply for this type of loss.

-Some policies might specify that the tree must have damaged a covered structure or is blocking a driveway in order for debris removal coverage to apply.
+Some policies might specify that the tree must have damaged a covered structure or is blocking a driveway for debris removal coverage to apply.
 Some policies could provide coverage for tree debris removal regardless of whether or not there's other damage to property.

 Q: Do I have coverage for damaged trees or shrubs?